The People Under the Stairs: Production

-According to writer-director Craven, the film's story was partially inspired by a real-life news story from 1978.
+According to Craven, the film's story was partially inspired by a real-life news story from 1978.
 The case involved two African-American burglars who made a forced entry into a house in Los Angeles, California, which unintentionally led to the local law enforcement discovering a pair of children who had been locked away by their parents.
+Craven said what appealed to him about the premise was the idea that hideous atrocities can hide beneath the surface of apparent normalcy.
+Craven worried that Universal wouldn't respond to the script due to the protagonist being a young black kid as the male lead and the bizarre nature of the premise, but Tom Pollock and James Jacks were very supportive of the concept.

 The film was made on a relatively low budget of $6 million, without significant studio interference.
-The Thomas W. Phillips residence, located at 2215 S. Harvard Blvd in Los Angeles, was used in the film as the house of the Robesons.
+The Thomas W. Phillips residence, located at 2215 S. Harvard Blvd in Los Angeles and former home of Butterfly McQueen, was used as the Robeson house.
 Everett McGill and Wendy Robie were cast as the Robesons after having starred together as the married couple "Big" Ed and Nadine Hurley in the television series Twin Peaks.
+Craven stated that he conceptualized the house as a human mind where the exterior and first floor were relatively normal while deeper within, the house revealed itself to be more twisted and bizarre.